What is Adjusted EBITDA?

 How to Calculate Adjusted EBITDA?

-- Step1: Calculate standard EBITDA first, using the net income from the company’s income statement.
-Net income includes expenses of interest, taxation and depreciation & amortization.
-Add back all these expenses to the net income figure to get EBITDA value.
+1. First, calculate standard EBITDA using the net income from the company's income statement.
+Net income includes expenses of interest, taxation and depreciation, and amortization.
+Add these expenses to the net income figure to get the EBITDA value.

-- Step2: Now add all those one-time non-recurring expenses that do not occur regularly like Excess owner’s salary, litigation expenses, special donations, etc. Also, add all those expenses which are unique to the company and usually do not incur by peer companies.
+2. Now add all those one-time non-recurring expenses that do not occur regularly like Excess owner’s salary, litigation expenses, special donations, etc. Also, add all those expenses unique to the company and usually do not incur by peer companies.

 Example of Adjusted EBITDA

-ABC investments advisory give a task to Mr. Unreal to find the adjusted EBIT of Banana Inc for the previous year and provide the data of the income statement of the company.
-Mr. Unreal first calculates EBITDA and then makes necessary adjustments in it to arrive at the adjusted EBITDA figure.
+ABC investments advisory gave a task to Mr. Unreal to find the adjusted EBIT of Banana Inc for the previous year and provide the data of the income statement of the company.
+Mr. Unreal first calculates EBITDA and then makes necessary adjustments to arrive at the adjusted EBITDA figure.
 As follows:

 Importance

-EBITDA is an important valuation tool because it is used as a proxy for operating cash flows to calculate the enterprise value of the company.
-However, adjustments to EBITDA should not be overlooked as it can have a significant impact on business valuation.
-E.g., from the above example, after calculating EBITDA and adjusted EBITDA, Mr. Unreal is further given a task to calculate the enterprise value.
+EBITDA is an important valuation tool because it is used as a proxy for operating cash flows to calculate the company's enterprise value.
+However, adjustments to EBITDA should not be overlooked as they can significantly impact business valuation.
+E.g., in the above example, after calculating EBITDA and adjusted EBITDA, Mr. Unreal is further given a task to calculate the enterprise value.
 An industry multiple of 5-times has been provided.

 Enterprise value = EBITDA * Multiple